 However, creative destruction arises in businesses because of financial innovations.

 Consider this situation.
 US airlines were under extreme financial pressure earlier in the decade.
-A number of factors are involved, but a fundamental problem is that older, more established airlines have to fund retirement funds at a level which forces their ticket prices to be uncompetitive.
+A number of factors are involved, but a fundamental problem is that older, more established airlines have to fund retirement funds at a level that forces their ticket prices to be uncompetitive.

 In the case of older companies declaring bankruptcy, they repudiate their debts, including pensions.
 Established companies or newly formed companies can buy up the physical stock of the old company.
 The purchasing companies start with a clean slate, no pension liabilities, enabling them to charge less, while providing the same service.

 The victims are people, middle-class workers and retirees of the vanished company, not the company.
-These no longer have the pensions they were promised.
+These people no longer have the pensions they were promised.

 Financially engineered creative destruction is permitted but it is done on the backs of the working men and women.
-The shifting of pension liabilities to the public PGB should not be allowed in mergers or in purchases of entire companies which have declared bankruptcy.
+The shifting of pension liabilities to the public PGB should not be allowed in mergers or in purchases of entire companies that have declared bankruptcy.

 Many established industrial and service companies (like GM, Ford, GE, BofA, the coal industry) face a same funding calculus.
 Capitalism, as we practice it in the US, has an inherent, unchecked tendency to favor the bankruptcy of existing companies, even in profitable sectors.